BenjaminEngelman/BenjaminEngelman.github.io/index.md

   {% include meat_extremeMeatVSextremeVeggies.html %}

   <p>Looking specifically at meat spendings, we see that extreme meat consumers spend most of their money on bovine  meat (31%) followed by poultry and pork (both 24%).</p>

   <p>On the other hand, extreme vegetable consumers spend most of their money to buy poultry (32%) followed by bovine meat (24%) and pork (19%).
-They also spend more money on seafood compare to extreme meat consumers (15% vs 10%).</p>
+They also spend more money on seafood compared to extreme meat consumers (15% vs 10%).
+Thus, we can say that they tend to prefer poultry and seafood more than extreme meat consumers.</p>

   {% include commodities_extremes.html %}

+  Let's dive deep into our analysis by looking at the products where the two groups have the most different behavior!
+By looking at those specific products, we observe that extreme meat consumers tend to consume more high-calorie foods such as beer, milk products, and frozen pizza whereas extreme vegetables consumers consuming low-calorie and more healthy foods such as fruits, wine, and sushi.

 </div>